MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-rounding.md

 |03-01-20|-1|-3.34|3|3|
 |04-01-20|-1|-3.33|4|4|

- For an item using a costing method other than Average, the rounding residual (0.01) is calculated when the remaining quantity for the inventory increase is zero.
+ For an item using a costing method other than Average, the rounding residual (0.01) is calculated when the remaining quantity for the stock increase is zero.
 The rounding residual has a separate entry (number 5).

  The following table shows the resulting value entries.